worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 - We don't use an object filter to look for the stars, as we didn't create them as Kaboom objects.
 Instead, we just cycle through each star in the `stars` array.
 - Instead of destroying the star and removing it from the array when it reaches the 'front' of the screen, we recycle it by resetting its `z-pos` back to 1000.
 - We also check if the star is out of the screen view.
 If it is, we don't draw it, to save a bit of overhead.
 - Instead of using the `z-pos` to calculate a value by which to scale the star, we use it to calculate the star's intensity, or brightness.
-Kaboom uses color values in the range 0-1.
+Kaboom uses color values in the range 0-255.
 So we first scale the `z-pos` down to below 1.
-Then we subtract it from 1 (the maximum color value, i.e. brightest value) to create an inverse relationship between `z-pos` and intensity.
+Then we subtract it from 1 to create an inverse relationship between `z-pos` and intensity.
+We then multiply the intensity value by 255 to scale it to a value that is within the range 0-255.
 In other words, stars further away from us have higher `zpos` values, giving us lower color intensity.
 This makes stars far away glow dimly, while those closer to our view look brighter.
 - Finally, we use the Kaboom's [drawRect](https://kaboomjs.com/doc#drawRect) method to directly draw the star to the screen.
 As there is no pixel level drawing function in Kaboom, we create a rectangle of size 1 to draw just one pixel.

 ## Adding the spaceship cockpit